SmarterApp/RDW_Documentation/docs/Monitoring.md

 #### Monitor Migrate Rate
 The  “migrate-reporting” service continuously migrates newly imported data from `warehouse` to `reporting`.
 The data is moved in batches defined by the `migrate`'s `first_at` and `last_at` timestamps.
 Each batch is different and hence the processing time will vary, but in general it is expected to take less than a minute.

-To establish an average speed of the migrate for a particular installation, check the processing speed of the successful migrates on any given day:
+To establish an average speed of the migrate for a particular installation, check the processing speed of the successful migrates on any given day by querying against the `reporting` database:

 ```sql
 SELECT timestampdiff(SECOND, created, updated) runtime_in_sec